Star-Squid/employee-directory/README.md

 # Employee directory

-Simple search and filter interface for a list of employees uploaded as a .csv file.
+A simple search and filter interface for a employee data uploaded as a .csv file.

+A sample file is available to download for testing.